AthreyaD/automatic-memory/_posts/2024-01-13-temporal-difference-learning.md

 ![updating weights](https://miro.medium.com/v2/resize:fit:566/1*2wULsk4M4HG12bZ5cB-bPA.png)

 In short, neural networks learn by updating weights: parameters that determine how much each input matters to the output.
-All this formula is saying is "update a weight in a network by taking the partial of the cost with respect to the current weight" (for a deeper dive into how the chain rule makes this work see [this excellent medium article](https://towardsdatascience.com/neural-networks-backpropagation-by-dr-lihi-gur-arie-27be67d8fdce)).
+All this formula is saying is "update a weight in a network by taking the partial of the cost with respect to the current weight" (for a deeper dive into how the chain rule makes this work, see [this excellent medium article](https://towardsdatascience.com/neural-networks-backpropagation-by-dr-lihi-gur-arie-27be67d8fdce)).

 Now, what's important to notice here is that we need the system's outcome (i.e. the weather on Saturday) to compute the gradient and update the weights.
 But what we really want, and what TDL does, is to update the weights at each time step.
 So instead of this formula: